 10. The DCCF determines that the requested data is already being collected from a Data Source (e.g.: AMF-1)

-Editor’s Note: How DCCF determines the requested data is already collected (e.g. to handle data validity time or formatting issues across different consumers) is FFS.

 11. The DCCF sends a subscription request to the Messaging Framework indicating that there is a new subscriber of the data, 3CA for data consumer-2 (3CA for Consumer-2 may be different or the same from 3CA for Consumer-1).
 2. Notification endpoint of Data Consumer-2 is provided to 3CA.

 12. After event triggered in data source, a Notification is sent to the 3PA and 3PA notifies the data on the Messaging Framework.